-- Office hours are yours: you paid for them; use them.
-University professors expect students to seek out what they need as they take charge of their own learning outcomes.
-We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored as I do not accept late work. - Email is useful to schedule appointments or to advise me of an absence.
-I will use email to update you on schedule changes or to advise you of my absence.
+- Office hours are yours: University professors expect students to seek out what they need as they take charge of their own learning outcomes.
+We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored, as I do not accept late work. - Email is useful to schedule appointments or to advise me of an absence.
+I will use email to advise you of my absence.
 I cannot accept papers via email.
 Nor is email a suitable vehicle for student-teacher conferencing. - Your work is public in this class, part of our collective inquiry into writing, reading, and democracy.
 We will share work in Canvas regularly.
 I reserve the right to publish your work to the class as part of our workshop activities. - Recording class sessions is possible, but you must advise me in writing so that I may seek permission from the class for such a recording.
 I will need to know what will be recorded, when, how and why, as well as how the recordings will be stored and used.
-No recordings of the class may be uploaded or shared electronically without written consent from me. - Make ups for in class work cannot be made; if you're not in class (for whatever reason), you miss that work opportunity and points.
+No recordings of the class may be uploaded or shared electronically without written consent from me. - Make ups for in class work cannot be made; if you are not in class (for whatever reason), you miss that work opportunity and points.
 Out of class assignments MAY be made up only with documentation of a compelling reason for missing the planned work in the first place. - Workshops are an essential part of the writer's working experience.
 Your participation in workshops is critical to your success in this class, and mandatory.
-These workshops are conducted in class: You must bring to workshops a completed draft, and you must turn in to me the workshop copies as well as the final, revised draft of the essay.
-(Only with documented reason and prior approval will I allow you to complete workshops with your group via email.) - Laptops: As this is not a heavily lecture based class, you will need your laptops throughout the entire class.
-You should bring your laptops to class, but are only allowed to take them out when I ask you to work on specific assignments. - Arriving Late or Leaving Early: Please don't do it.
+These workshops are conducted in class: You must bring to workshops a completed draft, and you must turn in to me the workshop copies as well as the final, revised draft of the essay (Only with documented reason and prior approval will I allow you to complete workshops with your group via email). - Laptops: As this is not a heavily lecture based class, you will need your laptops throughout the entire class.
+You should bring your laptops to class, but are only allowed to take them out when I ask you to work on specific assignments. - "Smart" Phone: Attendance is both a physical and mental state of being.
+Smart phone usage, during recent years, has become so prevalent that, in my view, it is hindering students' ability to get the most out of classroom activities.
+To address this issue, I am asking everyone to NOT use it.
+I will lower your overall Participation grade (20% of course total) for the course by one full letter). - Arriving Late or Leaving Early: Please don't do it.
 It is disruptive to your classmates.
 However, I also understand that life happens, so if you have an emergency and arrive late, please make sure you explain to me why you were late.
 If you have to leave early for some reason, make sure to tell me in advance and sit close to the door so you can leave without interrupting the class.
 Traffic and parking are not going to get better and hence are not an excuse to arrive late to class.
 Please keep traffic and parking conditions in mind and plan accordingly.